 The Tri-nations tour ended conveniently in Chiang Rai, and Chiang Rai is where Echo and I desire to reside.
-And so with the tour over we retired to our humble abode to relax for a while, and of course explore the seemingly endless trails and tracks of the region.
+And so with the tour over we retired to our humble abode to relax for a while, and of course, explore the seemingly endless trails and tracks of the region.

 December - Vietnam Northeast

-The Northeast Vietnam tour holds a very special place in my heart, and with an especially fine group as company this was a fitting tour with which to finish the year.
+The Northeast Vietnam tour holds a very special place in my heart, and with an especially fine group for company, this was a fitting tour with which to finish the year.
 December proved to be a perfect month to run the tour with ideal cycling weather, not too hot, and never too cold.
-We did have a day of rain, but it rains on the that day of the tour whatever time of year we run it - it is, after all, The Rain Day.
+We did have a day of rain, but it rains on that day of the tour whatever time of year we run it - it is, after all, The Rain Day.

-The year for us draws to an end in Thailand with both Cristmas and New Year's Eve in Chiang Rai.
+The year for us draws to an end in Thailand with both Christmas and New Year's Eve in Chiang Rai.
 It has been a fine year, a year of great journeys with many friends both old and new, and now we look forward very much to the year ahead, and many more to come.